thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/trip-animation-widget.md

 **2.2** Latitude & Longitude key names

-You can specify name based on which widget will be updated.
+You can specify a key name, based on which the widget will be updated.
-It uses data based on the label of the data.
-Meaning you can specify label “data1” for the longitude key value and get longitude from the alias, but only after editing longitude key name as “data1”.
+It uses data based on the data label, meaning you can specify label “data1” for the longitude key value and get longitude from the alias, but only after editing longitude key name as “data1”.

 {% include images-gallery.html imageCollection="taw-longitude" showListImageTitles="true" %}

+**2.3** Widget label

+Widget label responsible for the label of the map marker.
+To change it, you should:

+{% include images-gallery.html imageCollection="taw-label" showListImageTitles="true" %}

-**2.3** Widget label, or specify label function (you may change data contained in a widget label based on data, dsData, dsIndex)
+**2.4** Specify label function (change data contained in a widget label based on data, dsData, dsIndex)

 ![image](/images/user-guide/ui/widgets/trip-animation-widget/5.gif)